 - Most sites don’t have a strong value proposition or a strong call to action before the user scrolls, be that with their mouse, or their thumb.

-- Give clear and compelling direction for the user, making sure there is always something on value on the other side of the click.
+- Give clear and compelling direction for the user, making sure there is always something of value on the other side of the click.

 Remarketing is a powerful way to help create an ‘echo chamber effect’.
 When someone searches one of your keywords, you want them to find you first.
-When they do, ensure you are giving the perception that you have the highest profile in the market.
+When they do, ensure you are given the perception that you have the highest-profile in the market.

-By having your site appear high on search and then remarketing across Google, Facebook, YouTube and Instagram, you will create an effect of “they are everywhere”.
+By having your site appear high on the search and then remarketing across Google, Facebook, YouTube, and Instagram, you will create an effect of “they are everywhere”.
 This, in turn, will build your brand as a leader in your industry.

 Building personas, user journeys, mapping content, and overlaying paid amplification to content and ads will make a significant lift to conversion rates, brand perception and ROI on campaigns.